Undergraduate Course: Living and Learning in Britain (LLLJ07016)

 |Credit level (Normal year taken)||SCQF Level 7 (Year 1 Undergraduate)

 ||Availability||Not available to visiting students

 Living and Learning in Britain will give students the tools to effectively adjust to life and study in Britain.
-Teaching will be organized around a number of British culture topics such as class, politics, religion and gender.
-The teaching will incorporate lectures, study skills workshops, educational visits (where possible), student led seminars and writing of their reflective learning logs (see assessment).
+Teaching will be organized around a number of British culture themed units in topics such as class, politics, religion and gender.
+The themed units will be delivered in a series of three to four week blocks, each incorporating lectures, study skills workshops, educational visits, student led seminars and writing of their reflective learning logs (see assessment).

 This course will run through the entire programme, providing continuity for students.
 Students will be exposed to a diverse range of assessment methods, including self, peer and tutor assessment, which will aid their transition into undergraduate study.